Glossary

 • Alexander Thom - Scottish engineer 1894-1985.
 Discovered, through surveying, that Britain’s megalithic circles expressed astronomy using exact measures, geometrical forms and, where possible, whole numbers.

-• Alignments - A name special to Carnac’s three successive groups of parallel rows of stones, starting above Carnac called Le Menec, Kermario, and Kerlescan and another found near Erdevan.
+• Alignments - In general, to the sun and moon on the horizon, rising in the east or setting in the west.
+Also, a name special to Carnac’s groups of parallel rows of stones, called Le Menec, Kermario, Kerlescan, and Erdevan.

 • AMY - A megalithic yard which, in inches, expresses the true astronomical ratio of mean solar months to lunar months.